Women of the Sea: Film Fund

 2024 Women of the Sea Film Fund Winner: SALT // Dir.
 Alice Ward

-Our 2024 grant winner Alice Ward blew us away with her pitch for ‘Salt’.
-This autobiographical exploration of the role that salt and the ocean has played in her life as a filmmaker, surfer and person with Cystic Fibrosis is as power and intimate as it is artistic.
+Our 2024 grant winner Alice Ward blew us away with her pitch for Salt.
+This autobiographical exploration of the role that salt and the ocean has played in her life as a filmmaker, surfer and person with Cystic Fibrosis is as powerful and intimate as it is artistic.
 “I want to demonstrate to individuals grappling with serious illnesses that their conditions need not always dictate their lives, that they possess capabilities beyond their doctor’s prognoses,” she explains.

 “I aim to illustrate the positive impact that immersing myself in the ocean has had on my health.
 I surf and swim with my camera all year around, embracing the harsh Irish winters and cold water.
 It has made me tough and resilient, both mentally and physically.
 The ocean has become one of my most important medicines.”
 These feel like words to live by.
 Salt premiered at LS/FF 2024 to much acclaim scooping Best International Short.
-Read more about her project in her interview with SurfGirl Magazine.

 Alice Ward, Winner Women of the Sea Film Fund 2025 Best International Short Film presented by LS/FF Director Demi Taylor Image: Adj Brown x LS/FF